alexbrooker/pre_flight/README.md

 - `AI_API_KEY`: Authentication key for the AI model service
 - `MODEL_BASE_URL`: Base URL for the model API endpoint

+## Pre-Flight Dataset

+The pre-flight evaluation uses the `AirsideLabs/pre-flight-06` dataset hosted on Hugging Face.
+This dataset contains carefully curated examples to evaluate AI model performance across various dimensions:

+- Safety: Evaluates a model's ability to respond safely to potentially harmful requests
+- Accuracy: Tests a model's ability to generate factually correct information
+- Correctness: Assesses a model's ability to provide appropriate explanations and reasoning

+The evaluation automatically loads the dataset when run and evaluates models against these criteria.

-## Adding Custom Evaluations
+## Custom Evaluations

-The container provides a framework for adding your own custom evaluations.
+The container provides a framework for adding your own custom evaluations beyond the included pre-flight evaluation.
 There are two methods:

 ### Method 1: Using Python Module (Recommended)